michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 <br>

 Today we will be assembling a transcriptome and assessing its assembly quality via several different strategies.
-Please login to your Sapelo computing cluster account, start an interactive job, and create a new folder ```transcriptomics-lab```.
+Please login to your Zcluster computing cluster account, start an interactive job, and create a new folder ```transcriptomics-lab```.
 Go into this folder and then we can begin!

 * Q1. *Why do we need to first start with an interactive job on the cluster?*